 The importance of knowing when to crack a joke

 The timing of a joke can make or break its effectiveness.
 It’s important to consider the context in which you’re telling the joke and whether or not it’s appropriate.
 Telling is a joke is a form of risk taking, and doing it right can show competence.

 For example, a joke that might be hilarious at a party with friends might not land as well at a business meeting.
-Pay attention to the cues of those around you and try to gauge their reactions before telling a joke.
+Pay attention to social cues of those around you and try to gauge their reactions before telling a joke.

 3. Understand the power of (a little) self-deprecating humor

 How making fun of yourself can endear you to others